drunnells/SSSS-Mobile/README.md

 Based on the SSSS tool by B. Poettering (http://point-at-infinity.org/ssss/>http://point-at-infinity.org/ssss/) using the ssss-js library by Gabriel Burca (https://www.npmjs.com/package/ssss-js).

-This app is intended to protect potentially important information.
-Please take all necessary backup precautions and use at your own risk!
+__If you intend to protect potentially important information, please take all necessary backup precautions and use at your own risk!__

 ### Status
 Currently published in the Google Play store and Apple App Store